adrn/TorusImaging/README.rst

 .. |JOSS| |DOI|

-If you make use of this code, please cite ...
+If you make use of this code, please cite:

+TODO

 License
 -------

 |License|

-Copyright 2021-2023 Adrian Price-Whelan and contributors.
+Copyright 2021-2024 Adrian Price-Whelan and contributors.

 ``TorusImaging`` is free software made available under the MIT License.
 For details see the `LICENSE <https://github.com/adrn/TorusImaging/blob/main/LICENSE>`_ file.